 Many people are surprised to learn that while they believe they are gluten-free, they may in fact be exposing themselves to gluten through daily hidden dangers like medications or lipstick.

-A 60-minute consultation with our Clinical Services team is included with the purchase of a Zoomer test to help you interpret and understand test results that you can also share with your local doctor.
+A 30-minute consultation with our Clinical Services team is included with the purchase of the Wheat Zoomer test to help you interpret and understand test results that you can also share with your local doctor.

 - Find a CGP near you. – CGPs are Certified Gluten-Free Practitioners with a variety of backgrounds.
 The program was designed to train all types of wellness professionals (both licensed and unlicensed), including MDs, NDs, RDs, RNs, Chiropractors, Health Coaches, Nutritionists, Acupuncturists, and more.
 I am proud to say that we offer the most comprehensive education available for gluten, wheat-related disorders and autoimmunity through this program.

 We educate practitioners by providing them with knowledge to better identify, support, and educate patients/clients about how to properly test for gluten intolerance, wheat-related disorders, and autoimmunity.
 They learn intervention protocols that work to arrest, or in many cases, reverse the degenerative process autoimmunity brings by combining current medical and nutritional research science with decades of clinical expertise.

 If you suspect you have gluten sensitivity, you can locate a Certified Gluten-Free Practitioner (CGP) near you on our website.
 If you do not have a practitioner to order this gluten intolerance test, contact your nearby CGP or click here for more information about our clinical service and lab test offered through thedr.com.